Ginger Beet Kraut

 - If there is not enough brine after tampering everything, you may add a small amount of 2.5% salt water solution to cover the cabbage (it MUST be a 2.5% solution).
 To make a 2.5% saltwater brine, put an empty large jar on your kitchen scale, and tare it.
 Fill the jar with warm filtered water and record the weight of the water (in grams).
 Next multiply the weight of the water by 0.025, the number you get is the amount in grams of salt you need to add to the water.
 Place a small separate bowl on your scale and tare it.
 Weigh out your Fermentation Salt in grams.
 Add your salt to the water and stir it in until it dissolves.
 Then let the mixture cool.
 This mix can be stored in the fride for future batches

 - During the first few days of fermentation carbon dioxide and bubbles will be produced.
-During this time you will need to burp the jar.
-To burp the jar, just remove the lid to let the gas out and check to make sure everything is still submerged below the brine.
-You must make sure that your fermentation weight and cabbage pieces are staying submerged BELOW the brine.
-You may have to press everything down with a spoon/tamper a few times.
+During this time if you are using a regular mason jar lid, you will need to burp the jar to let the gas escape.
+To burp the jar, just remove your regular mason jar lid and let the gas out then replace the lid.
+Both those using and those not using an airlock lid must observe the jar and make sure that the fermentation weight and vegetable pieces are staying submerged BELOW the brine.
+You may have to remove the lid, press everything down with a clean spoon/tamper, and then replace the lid.

 - The sauerkraut needs to ferment at least 3 1/2 weeks, so that all the stages of bacterial succession can occur.
 3 1/2 weeks also allows enough time for the final stage Lactobacillus bacteria to produce enough lactic acid.
+Once the fermentation process is complete, store in the fridge for up to a year.
 Visit our Science of Fermentation blog to read more about the stages of fermentation!

 We tracked our Ginger Beet Kraut throughout the fermentation process.
 By checking the progress of microbial stages under the microscope we have provided you with this handy timeline!
 If you follow our recipe and directions, your timeline of Ginger Beet Sauerkraut fermentation should approximately match ours!